Build vs.Buy Data Pipelines: A Detailed Discussion

 Businesses are spending millions of dollars in collecting, transforming, and analyzing more and minute “DATA” every year, in hopes of gaining access to crucial insights.
-With data pouring in from hundreds of sources every single day, manual integration becomes a burden on a firm’s assets.
+With data pouring in from hundreds of sources every single day, manual integrations to fetch data become a burden on a firm’s assets.
 This is when organizations start looking into Automated Data Pipelines.

 Automated Data Pipelines

 In layman’s terms, a data pipeline constitutes a series of transformational steps that extract raw data from its source and enable its flow into an appropriate destination (likely to be a data lake or a data warehouse).
 During this journey, the data is filtered & transformed into a format that can be further used for analysis and reporting of crucial business insights.
-Data pipelines not only ensure a continuous and reliable flow of data into the various organizational storage and analysis subsystems but also monitors the data for accuracy and loss.
+Data pipelines not only ensure a continuous and reliable flow of data into the various organizational storage and analysis subsystems but also monitor the data for accuracy and loss.
+The automated execution and monitoring of these data pipelines is typically handled by data orchestration tools.
 By employing a well-designed data pipeline, you can ensure access to relevant information in due time to make critical decisions for ensuring business’ success & survival.

-Once you decide to incorporate data pipelines, the next obvious question is –
+Once you decide to incorporate data pipelines architecture into your data stack, the next obvious question is –

 Which is better – Building data pipelines or Buying them?